About Our Named Sponsors

 Chief of Pathology / Medical Director

-Dr. Miguel A. Sanchez is Chief of Pathology and Medical Director of the Leslie Simon Breast Care and Cytodiagnosis Center at Englewood Hospital and Medical Center, and holds appointments at The Icahn Mount Sinai School of Medicine and New York University.
-He often lectures about the intersection of medicine and the humanities.
+He is currently Chief of Pathology and Medical Director of the Leslie Simon Breast Care and Cytodiagnosis Center at Englewood Hospital and Medical Center (since 1990).

 Dr. James Linder

 Karen Linder is a business leader, investor, author and artist.
-She serves as CEO and president of Tethon 3D, a 3D printing company, and as principal of Linseed Capital, a private investment firm.
+She is cofounder and CEO of Tethon 3D that manufactures materials and printers for additive manufacturing, and a principal of Linseed Capital, LLC a private investment firm.
 Her book, The Women of Berkshire Hathaway, was published in 2012 by John Wiley & Sons.
 She was hired as the first ever Cytotechnologist at Good Samaritan Hospital in Kearney, NE.
 In 1985, Karen moved to Omaha to join the University of Nebraska Medical Center (UNMC) as a staff Cytotechnologist, but in less than a year she was promoted to Cytology Laboratory Manager.
 In 1994, she founded the UNMC Cytotechnology training program, the first and only one in the State.